-- Celebrated our 10 year wedding anniversary and my awesome hubs finally got me this.
-While I was hoping to get back to Monte Carlo where we met, doesn’t look like that’s happening any time soon.
+- My awesome husband finally bought me this.
+While I was hoping to get back to Monte Carlo where we met and first began dating, doesn’t look like that’s happening any time soon.
 A girl can dream, right?

 - Worked with a fabulous interior designer who helped us finish decorating the first floor of our home.
 More to reveal soon….